railwayapp/docs/src/docs/guides/mysql.md

 - [MySQL](https://hub.docker.com/_/mysql)
 - [MySQL Router](https://hub.docker.com/r/mysql/mysql-router)

-You can also fork the [MySQL Cluster](https://github.com/railwayapp-templates/mysql-cluster/tree/main) repository to make changes not supported by environment variables.
+We also encourage you to fork the [MySQL Cluster](https://github.com/railwayapp-templates/mysql-cluster/tree/main) repository to make changes not supported by environment variables.

 ## Backups and Observability